7osssam/EasyQSettings/README.md

 ## Overview

-The library is designed to simplify the process of managing application settings using QSettings.
+The library simplifies the process of managing application settings using QSettings.
 It offers thread-safe methods for saving and loading settings, along with a singleton pattern to ensure a single instance of the settings manager.

 ## Features

 - Thread-safe access to settings
-- Singleton pattern to ensure a single instance
+- Singleton pattern for a single instance
 - Simple API for saving and loading settings
 - Customizable implementation through inheritance